 - Breathing exercise.
-This is a very important management you can do to your patient.
+This is very important management you can do to your patient.
 Teach them to relax through deep or focus breathing.
-There are other “breathing patterns” (link below) that your patient can learn which can lower stress, relax muscles and help them calm down.
+There are other “breathing patterns” (link below) that your patient can learn which can lower stress, relax muscles, and help them calm down.

 - Relax the mind.
 It could be a quiet and well-ventilated room or going out and breathe some fresh air.
 Ask your patients whichever they prefer and provide the best and appropriate management for each of them.

 - Watch or Listen.
 Watching funny videos or comedy movies releases “happy” hormones.
-They could also listen to instrumental songs like Beethoven’s or Yiruma’s which soothes the mind and body therefore rests patient’s tensed muscles.
+They could also listen to instrumental songs like Beethoven’s or Yiruma’s which soothes the mind and body, therefore, rests the patient’s tensed muscles.